 What’s Included in Accounting Services?

 There are many kinds of services provided by accounting firms.
 They don’t just help your company stay compliant with corporate issues in Thailand, but they can help make the many legal procedures easier, both in the company and in your personal life.
 Let’s take a look.

 In addition to a corporate lawyer, you can get in touch with an accounting firm when you want to register a company in Thailand.
 Most accounting firms perform company registration services.
 You only need to give them the necessary information, and they will do all the paperwork for you.

 In addition, accounting firms can give certain general advice on corporate laws.
 For more complicated issues, it’s still recommended to get in touch with a lawyer.

 You can use an accounting firm for company registration and hire another firm to handle your accounting operation.
-However, it’s usually easier to use the same firm for the whole process.
+But it’s easier to use the same firm for the entire process.

 Tax filing is the main task of accountants.
 Based on Thai revenue codes, all companies in Thailand need to file taxes periodically at specific times depending on tax types.
 For example, PP 30 and PP 36 need to be filed every month, whereas you only need to file PND 50 once in the middle of the year and PND 51 at the beginning of every year.

 Taxes are complicated.
 You need to calculate them correctly.
 You need to file at a specific time.
 Depending on your business, you may need to file additional tax types.
 Failing to do so easily results in a heavy fine or even imprisonment.

 To file taxes, you can ask an accounting firm to handle the process.
 You only need to give them invoices and receipts, and they will do the rest.
 Or you’ll need to prepare basic accounting reports and let the accounting firm file taxes on your behalf.